speedshi/MALMI/README.md

 ```

 ## Reference
 We are current working on a paper about MALMI.
 When it is published, we will update the paper information here.
 Please cite the paper in your documents if you use MALMI.
-We currently have a manuscript on Archive, will update the information here soon.
+We currently have a manuscript on arXiv, will update the information here soon.

 We had a talk about the MALMI system and real data applications at AGU 2021 Fall Meeting.
 Detail information as below:
 Abstract ID: 932446
 Abstract Title: An End-to-end Seismic Catalog Builder From Continuous Seismic Data Based on Machine Learning and Waveform Migration